vyne-lua/core/README.md

     <a href=".">Read the documentation</a> • <a href=".">Become a Vyne contributor</a>
 </p>

-<p>Vyne is a lightweight and elegant Lua library, creating reactive, versatile and blazing-fast applications by manipulating the flexible syntax of Lua to provide simplicity and control over your site.</p>
+<p>Vyne is a flexible, efficient and reactive library for creating elegant web applications.
+It manipulates the extensible and embeddable syntax of the Lua programming language to provide a superb user experience.</p>

-<p>Vyne is comparable to JavaScript UI libraries, such as React, Angular and Ember.
-Vyne mimics the behaviour of these libraries, and allows for developers with these libraries to pick up the syntax easily.</p>

-<b>⚠️ WARNING: Vyne is currently in Alpha and should not be used in production as it is extremely unstable!</b>
+<p>Write blazing-fast applications powered by LuaJIT, one of the fastest scripting environments, supercharging your site.</p>